 GeneCards Summary for CDC37 Gene

 CDC37 (Cell Division Cycle 37) is a Protein Coding gene.
 Among its related pathways are Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway and Akt Signaling.
-Gene Ontology (GO) annotations related to this gene include unfolded protein binding and heat shock protein binding.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and kinase binding.
 An important paralog of this gene is CDC37L1.

 UniProtKB/Swiss-Prot for CDC37 Gene

 Co-chaperone that binds to numerous kinases and promotes their interaction with the Hsp90 complex, resulting in stabilization and promotion of their activity (PubMed:8666233).
 Inhibits HSP90AA1 ATPase activity (PubMed:23569206).